 4. Check The URL – The internet was first made with an HTTP (hypertext transfer protocol) for web addresses and only used for a free exchange of information between academia and the government.
-Commercial activity was illegal at the time.
-Any communication done threw HTTP is sent in plain text and can be stolen or manipulated.
+Commercial activity was illegal.
+Any communication done through HTTP is sent in plain text and can be stolen or manipulated.
 So for added security, SSL(Secure Sockets Layer) was developed by TLS (Transport Layer Security).
-Both referred to as SSL.
+Both are referred to as SSL.
 Therefore, having HTTP + TLS = HTTPS to protect communication from being intercepted or read by anyone but you and the website you are connected to.
 Therefore never trust an HTTP website with your personal information.

-5. Check The Padlock Icon – If you see the HTTPS and also a Padlock icon located in the URL address then you can be sure the site is secure and that you are communicating privately with this website.
+5. Check The Padlock Icon – If you see the HTTPS and a padlock icon located in the URL address, you can ensure the site is secure and communicate privately with this website.
 When a website is using a specific type of SSL Certification, the address bar will show Green.
-This Certification allows the website to assure their identity and prove they are identified by the real world and is a legally incorporated company.
+This Certification allows the website to assure their identity and prove they are identified by the real world and are a legally incorporated company.

 What Scamming Companies Will Also Try To Do:

-- Ask For Money – If the Company is asking you for money right away then it’s definitely a SCAM.
-Companies that are truly legit will never ask for money upfront.
+- Ask For Money – If the Company is asking you for money right away, it’s definitely a SCAM.
+Truly legit companies will never ask for money upfront.

 - Ask For Your Banking Information – Legit Companies don’t ask for your personal banking information, especially right away!